Understanding pet insurance renewal: key terms and tips

 You'll need to get a quote first and see if our cover is right for your pet.

-Cancel your existing policy
+Cancel your existing plan

 You must tell your current insurer you want to cancel.
-Each insurer has their own policies for this, and some may ask you to pay any remaining premium, fees and cancel your existing Direct Debit.
+Each insurer has their own plans for this, and some may ask you to pay any remaining premium, fees and cancel your existing Direct Debit.

-Start your new policy
+Start your new plan

 Renewals at ManyPets